opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 # Contributing custom workloads

 After [creating a custom workload]({{site.url}}{{site.baseurl}}/benchmark/creating-custom-workloads/) you can contribute your workload for other OpenSearch Benchmark users to use.
-If you plan on contibuting a workload, use the following guidelines.
+If you plan on contributing a workload, use the following guidelines.

 ## README and license